Kapral67/Dual-WAN/README.md

         - both those interfaces unbridged, and support Masquerade / NAT

     - this repo assumes connmark is enabled in your device's kernel/iptables and does not load any kernel modules for this purpose

+## Confirmed Working GUI Features

+- Port Forwarding
+- Port Range Forwarding
+- Everything else except obviously anything pertaining to WAN
+- Also, UPNP probably won't work (not fully tested)
+- DMZ may work given some edits to the firewall script
+- DD-WRT base firewall probably is dead when using this, rely on the firewall script

+*This is probably an incomplete list*